thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 rebuilt.
 Explicit subcomponent dependencies are acyclic and cycles are diagnosed here.
 Now all depended-on top-level components and subcomponents are built.

-Now the compiler parses each swift file into an AST.
-We'll keep the swift grammar carefully factored to keep types and values distinct, so it is possible to parse (but not fully typecheck) the files without first reading "all the headers they depend on".
+Now the compiler parses each language file into an AST.
+We'll keep the language grammar carefully factored to keep types and values distinct, so it is possible to parse (but not fully typecheck) the files without first reading "all the headers they depend on".
 This is important because we want to allow arbitrary